spencergotowork/GAME-2D/README.md

 ## 1. Get the code

-I assume that you have the lastest MDK installed on your PC.
+Get the MDK [here](https://developer.arm.com/Tools%20and%20Software/Keil%20MDK) and install.
 Please clone the code with following command line:

 ```
 mkdir game-snake
-cd pico-snake
+cd game-snake

 git clone https://github.com/spencergotowork/GAME-2D.git .

-git submodule update --init
 ```

 ## 2. Use the demo

 The MDK project could be found in the path "ROOT\project\mdk".
-I assume you know how to use MDK for normal compilation.
+Use MDK to open, compile, and download it to your pico.

 ### 2.1 How to set the Stack and Heap size